 The Fleet: Vessels Built for Service

 The Steamship Authority's fleet consists of various vessels, each designed for specific purposes.
 Some ferries are exclusively for passengers, while others can accommodate vehicles of all sizes.
-These ferries are equipped with comfortable seating, restrooms, and snack bars, ensuring a pleasant journey for passengers.
+Now, these ferries are equipped with comfortable seating, restrooms, and snack bars, ensuring a pleasant journey for passengers.
 The larger ferries also feature open decks, allowing passengers to enjoy the stunning views of Vineyard Sound.
 The SSA maintains a rigorous maintenance schedule to ensure the safety and reliability of its fleet, reflecting its commitment to providing a dependable transportation service.

 Trends and Latest Developments in Ferry Travel